 Plants communicate among themselves.
 This video shows the how and why.

 You'll never look at a lawnmower the same way again.

 The images and drawings make Botany interesting to a wide range of students.

 This site provides in-depth resources and compendium of botanical art past and present for anyone interested in botanical art.
 It will be of special interest to budding botanical artists.

 Leafsnap, developed by researchers from Columbia,Maryland and the Smithsonian, students can compare sample leaves in New York City and Washington with those in this database.

 Garden, home of the National Garden Association, contains K-12 curricula and information on topics such as grasses, fungi and butterfly gardens.

 At Xray radiographic displays of flowers and plants reveal a perspective and contents not found in most charts.

-The impact of invasive plant species illustrates the adaptation of non-native vegetation in different ecological environments.
-They illustrate diffusion of species.
+The post looks at the impact of invasive plant species and illustrates the adaptation of non-native vegetation in different ecological environments.

 The Arbor Day Foundation provides this unique resource that allows you to identify a tree simply by the kinds of leaves it produces.
 Grab a leaf and try it.